Cardi B Opens iHeartRadio Music Awards With A Medley Of Her Hits: ‘Bartier Cardi,’ & More

 Now, that’s how you open an awards show!
 Cardi B set the stage on fire at the 2018 iHeartRadio Music Awards on March 11!
 She performed 5 of her hits including, ‘Bodak Yellow,’ ‘No Limit’ and more!

 Slay Cardi B, slay!
 The rapper, 25, opened the iHeartRadio Music Awards on March 11 in LA and she killed it!
 Cardi kicked off her performance with her latest hit, “Bartier Cardi,” before going into her verse from “Motorsport” which also features Migos and Nicki Minaj.
 However, she performed the track solo.
 Cardi then performed her hit, “No Limit” with G-Eazy.
 And this time, she brought the rapper on stage with her.
 Cardi went on to wow the audience inside the Forum with her hits “Bodak Yellow” and “Finesse”.
 Cardi stunned on stage in an all black ensemble, which feature a leather jacket, a frilled tutu, and a black hat.
 She swapped out her long, blonde locks for for a black shorter do’, which looked edgy and fierce.
+Click here to see the best dressed celebs on the iHeart’s red carpet!

 It’s a big night for the New York rapper, as she’s up for four iHeart awards — Hip Hop Song of the Year [“Bodak Yellow”], Best New Hip Hop Artist, Best Lyrics [“Bodak Yellow”], and Best Music Video [“Bodak Yellow”].
 Cardi’s fiancé, Offset also has an exciting night ahead of him as his rap group, Migos is up for a slew of awards including, Best Duo/Group of the Year, Hip-Hop Song of the Year [“Bad and Boujee” – featuring Lil Uzi Vert], Hip-Hop Artist of the Year, Best Remix [“Bon Appétit” – Katy Perry, Migos and 3LAU].